Turing AI Scholars Programme Scholarship: 2026 Profile for NTU Computing Trailblazers

 - Build an AI-focused portfolio-code repositories, Kaggle notebooks, research abstracts, or competition outcomes-to showcase depth beyond classroom grades.

-- Submit your NTU admissions application and indicate interest in TAISP within the scholarship portal during the relevant window.
+- Submit your NTU admissions application and indicate interest in TAISP within the scholarship/special programme portal during your admission window.